 Thanksgiving Vegetables are simply roasted vegetables using veggies that are best in the fall/winter season.
 Using seasonal veggies gives you the most nutrients while also minding your budget since seasonal veggies are typically less expensive.

-Make a huge batch because people will definitely go back for seconds.
+Make a huge batch of roasted vegetables thanksgiving because people will definitely go back for seconds.
 Even someone who laughs at vegetables on their plate at Thanksgiving ends up loving these.

-Plus, you can adapt the veggies you use to the ones that you enjoy and your guests perfer.
+Plus, you can adapt the veggies you use to the ones that you enjoy and your guests prefer.

 Ingredients

-Veggies: Favorites for this recipe include Brussels sprouts, sweet potatoes, onions, and mushrooms.
-No need to be super strict with ingredients; simply use whatever is on sale or looks the freshest at the market.
+Veggies: Favorites for this recipe include seasonal vegetables like Brussels sprouts, sweet potatoes, onions, and mushrooms.
+Sometimes I'll add bell pepper.
+No need to be super strict with ingredients; simply use whatever is on sale or looks the freshest at the grocery store.

-For onions, red, yellow, white, or sweet onions are all good choices.
+For onions, red onion, yellow onions, white onion, or sweet onions are all good choices.
 Mushrooms can be white (button) or baby portobello mushrooms.
 Potatoes can be any type — regular potatoes, red potatoes, sweet potatoes, or a combo.

 Oil: Olive oil, avocado oil, or canola oil are good options for roasting veggies.